apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 Until now, the notion of an "authoritative" directory has only been used as a performance optimization for deployments where it is known that all Applications are using the same S3Guard metastore when writing and reading data.
 In such a deployment, if it is also known that all applications are using a compatible version of the s3a connector, then they can switch to the higher-performance mode for those specific directories.

-Only the default setting, `fs.s3a.directory.marker.retention = delete` is compatible with existing Hadoop releases.
+Only the default setting, `fs.s3a.directory.marker.retention = delete` is compatible with every shipping Hadoop releases.

 ##  <a name="authoritative"></a> Directory Markers and S3Guard